bobtsang28/bobtsang28.github.io/_projects/2025-05-25-the-red-brick-house.md

 For the final-year project of my university course, each student was invited to pitch a concept for a 15-minute short film.
 Out of dozens of proposals, mine was selected, allowing me to take on the role of director.

 The concept of the film drew from a wide variety of inspirations.
 From story elements influenced by films like Mirai (2018, dir.
-Mamoru Hosoda) to its title, inspired by an antique shop near my home called the Red Brick House, the aim was to craft a bittersweet narrative exploring family and the complexities of those relationships.
+Mamoru Hosoda) to its title, inspired by an antique shop near my home called the Red Brick House, the aim was to combine a high-concept magical realist style with a bittersweet narrative that explores the complexities of family relationships and the challenge of maintaining connections within a dysfunctional environment, despite the best intentions.

 <div class="gallery-box">
   <div class="gallery">